DavidJCobb/DovahKit/native/src/DovahKitQtCustomWidgets/README.md

 ![](readme-assets/DKCollapsiblePane.png)

+### DKColorPickerButton
+A widget that can be used to select a single RGB(A) color.
+It displays as a button with the color drawn on it, and with the hex code for the color rendered as text atop the drawn color.

 ### DKFormListPane
 A table widget useful for editing lists of forms, e.g. the list of grasses used by a LandTexture.
 The widget can optionally display buttons to manipulate its contents